geomarabreu/geomarabreu/README.md

-### Self-Taught Programmer
+### Computer Science Student

 Hi, I'm Geomar from Dominican Republic.
-Right now, my goals are to build my own business and help thousands (or millions) of people.
-I'm learning web development with The Odin Project.
-Maybe learn Python in the future for machine learning and algorithms.
-I have the idea of doing a master on cybersecurity, but I'm not sure.
-Regardless of what I do in the future, I just want to achieve financial and location freedom doing what I love.
+I'm a computer science student attending at a local university.
+I'm building a personal brand on X and Substack, planning to learn to code (while in college) using The Odin Project, while learning to use AI for maximum productivity.
+I plan to build a business/company with my knowledge, starting with building online now, and going higher from there.

-#### My goal: Code for at least 1 hour every day without miss.
+#### My goal: Code for 2 hours or more every day.

 <!--
 **geomarabreu/geomarabreu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.